Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### Amazon SageMaker

-* Fully managed service for developers / data scientists to build ML models
+* Fully managed service for data scientists and developers to prepare, build, train, and deploy high-quality machine learning models
 * Typically, difficult to do all the processes in one place + provision servers
 * Machine learning process (simplified): predicting your exam score
+* ML development activities including:
+  * Data preparation
+  * Feature engineering
+  * Statistical bias detection
+  * Auto-ML
+  * Training and tuning
+  * Hosting
+  * Monitoring
+  * Workflows

 ### Amazon Forecast